Hisense

-Hisense Group is a Chinese multinational major appliance and electronics manufacturer headquartered in Qingdao, Shandong Province, China.
-Televisions are the main products of Hisense, and it is the largest TV manufacturer in China by market share since 2004.
-Hisense is also an OEM, so some of its products are sold to other companies and carry brand names not related to Hisense.
+Hisense Group Co., Ltd. is a Chinese multinational major appliance and electronics manufacturer headquartered in Qingdao, Shandong province.
+Television sets are its main product, and it has been the largest TV manufacturer in China by market share since 2004.
+It was the world's fourth-largest TV manufacturer by market share in the first half of 2023 and the second-largest by number of units shipped in 2022.
+Hisense is also an original equipment manufacturer (OEM), so some of its products are sold to other companies and have brand names unrelated to Hisense.